“Our content just isn’t engaging enough.”

 How they got it right:

 - They understood that people get stories.
-They created a satisfying viewer experience that took full advantage of the myriad ways by which Gemalto helps its customers.
+They created a satisfying viewer experience that took full advantage of the myriad ways by which Thales, formerly known as Gemalto, helps its customers.

 3. Mint Mobile – using humour